hozumi/mongodb-session/README.md

 # mongodb-session

-mongodb-session store ring's http session in mongodb.
+Mongodb-session use mongodb as a Clojure/Ring's http session storage.

 ## Usage
 ### functional way